Steven-1124/starter-hugo-academic/content/authors/admin/_index.md

     url: https://en.sjtu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in many topics in different context including supply chain, product development, two-sided market, blockchain, platform, OM-Market, OM-Finance, OM-AI.
+bio: I am interested in many AI topics in different context such as workplace (primary), medical and so on.

 # Interests to show in About widget
 interests:
-  - Behavioral Operations
+  - Economics of AI
-  - Supply Chain Management
+  - AI in Human Resource Management
   - Corporate Social Responsibility
-  - Application of Blockchain
-  - OM-Market Interface

 # Education to show in About widget
 education: